 I will not write about Beyoncé, not today, not tomorrow.
 The world attributes qualities to her that I don’t see.
 I guess I’m blind.

 I will continue to be an elitist.
-Nothing wrong with asserting some facts, ideas and opinions are worth more than others.
-Democratisation will ultimately kill democracy and there is no reality in which the Just Bieber’s music is not inferior to Bob Dylan’s, to give just one example.
+Nothing wrong with asserting that some facts, ideas and opinions are worth more than others.
+Democratisation will ultimately kill democracy and there is no reality in which Justin Bieber’s music is not inferior to Bob Dylan’s, to give just one example.

 But I will stop accusing.
 Some people have better taste than others, but there is no need to accuse those with bad taste of having a bad taste, and similarly there is no need to complain about the absence of quality in popular taste.
 Elitists are by definition (and virtue) a minority.